JashobeamKayiwa/TaskIT/README.md

 o	Difficulty in Cost Analysis: Without accurate data, it’s challenging to analyse costs associated with breeding, feeding, and healthcare.

-o	Incomplete Breeding Logs: The current system lacks detailed records of matings, litters, and sales.

 Proposed Solution:

 To address these challenges, we propose developing a mobile application called TaskIT.
 TaskIT will streamline farm operations, enhance productivity, and ensure accurate record-keeping.